Resources

 Families can take some or all of the soil home once the process is complete, and donate what does not go home to conservation efforts.
 Learn more about how to consider your soil options.

-Through the Land Program, Recompose partners with nonprofit conservation organizations to protect and regenerate ecosystems through conservation, rewilding, and other restoration practices.
+Through the Recompose Land Program, we partner with nonprofit organizations to protect and regenerate ecosystems through conservation, rewilding, and other restoration practices.
 These Land Partners receive soil donated from Recompose clients to use in projects that benefit the land they steward.

 Recompose and our Land Partners share a common interest in connecting the human experience with the natural environment, and recognize the use of soil from human composting as a way to strengthen this connection.